 Coach marks can contain images that relate to their content, such as demonstrations of gestures, the UI being used, or illustrations.

 Coach marks in a tour can be dependent on an action.
 Unless the tour is skipped, they will persist until the user takes the corresponding action.
 In this example, the coach mark would disappear once a user opens the panel.

 The coach mark indicator comes in standard (large) and quiet (small), with a light, dark, and blue variant for contrast in different situations.

 When the title and body text are too long for the available horizontal space, they wrap to form another line.
 The steps are always shown in full and never wrap or truncate.

 Choose a width for your coach marks that is spacious enough to accommodate all of your content.
-Within a tour that includes many coach marks, keep the width consistent across every instance.
+Within a tour that includes many coach marks, keep the width consistent across each one.

 Aim for concise titles, and keep complex information in the body text.
-They should be in sentence case.
-Avoid wrapping titles if possible.
+Titles should be in sentence case.
+Avoid wrapping if possible.

 Coach marks are meant to be quick overviews of functionality.
-Content should be at least a few words, but no more than a few sentences.
+Body text should be at least a few words, but no more than a few sentences.

 Coach mark copy should be concise, but written in complete sentences and expressing encouragement and usefulness.
-For more information on tone, view our voice and tone guidelines.
+View the voice and tone guidelines for more information.

 Coach marks are aligned with their related components in the same way as popovers.
 Choose a placement that keeps the related component visible on screen.